 If you’re looking for the absolute best in ergonomics, we recommend the Herman Miller Embody.
 It’s the only one of our recommendations to actually be designed in partnership with doctors, and it’s one of the only chairs on the market that actively stimulates as well as supports your spine.

 It’s leaps and bounds ahead of anything else on the market in terms of ergonomics.
 Previous buyers and professional reviewers alike raved about its ability to relieve spinal stress, back pain, and other issues normally caused by sitting.
 However, it’s very expensive, and people who like lots of cushion might not enjoy this one.

-How to Shop for a Comfy Office Chair
+How to Shop for a Comfy Computer Chair

 Know your body: